 Now that you have bought your food in bulk, how do you preserve and store it?.
-Look below to choose methods of preservation that fit both your food and your culinary tastes.
+Look below to choose methods of preservation that fit both your food and your culinary tastes, and help to reduce food waste.
 Then determine how much storage space that will take and where you could create that space.

 I know of a single parent in a studio apartment who bought a chest freezer to store regenerative organic produce for her and her child.
 The freezer doubles as the family dining table and desk.
 Some renters in tight spaces stack boxes of dried goods (beans, grains) under beds and desks and in tiers against the wall.